robocat/MiawKit/README.md

 Make sure that you copy the ``miaw`` file into the root directory of your project and run the command:

-    ./miaw --g
+    ./miaw --objc

 Which generates the ``MKLocalizaableKeys.h`` file in your root directory.
 Include that file in your Xcode project and you're all good to go.
+To generate a swift key file instead use:

+	./miaw --swift

 Run `miaw -h` for more information on how to use the ``miaw`` file.